Vacuum entanglement probes for ultra-cold atom systems: Unruh-DeWitt Detectors

 where $\Omega$ is the detector energy gap, and $\sigma_{\iii}^\pm$ are Pauli ladder operators for each detector.

-The interaction Hamiltonian~\eqref{UDW-Ham} dictates the time evolution of the system in the interaction picture.
+From \eqref{UDW-Ham}, the time evolution operator of the system in the interaction picture is $\exp[-i \int dt H(t)]$.
 The effect of the interaction on the detectors is determined by the reduced density operator $\hat \rho_{\aaa\bbb}=\textrm{Tr}_\phi(\hat \rho_T)$, obtained by taking the trace with respect to $\hat \phi$.
-The leading-order contributions to $\hat \rho_{\aaa\bbb}$ for initially uncorrelated detectors weakly coupled to a dispersive vacuum field $\hat \phi$ are derived in the Supplemental Material.
+The leading-order contributions to $\hat \rho_{\aaa\bbb}$, for initially uncorrelated UDW detectors weakly coupled to a dispersive vacuum field $\hat \phi$, are derived in the Appendices.